Yufei-Gu-451/IXN-Team-9/README.md

 &nbsp;

 # Deployment Manual
-Please check the `Deployment Manual - Web Application.pdf` file in the main repostiory.
+Please check the `Deployment Manual - Web Application.pdf` file for deployment of the web application.
+Please check the `Deployment Manual - Database.pdf` file for deployment of the database.

+&nbsp;

+# User Manual
+Please check the `User Manual - Patient.pdf` file for patients.
+Please check the `User Manual - Doctor.pdf` file for doctors.